wayanlw/Capsy_Old/README.md

 # Capsy
 ### Using the underutilized CapsLock key for an efficient keyboard workflow.

+I believe the design of the qwerty keyboard is not efficient.
+This is a humble attempt to optimize the keyboard workflow with the amazing autohotkey tool.
+The main inspiration for this came

 1. Minimize hand movements when using keyboard.
 2. Enhance **Keyboard-Mouse** parallel use.
 (Using keyboard with the left hand and mouse with the right)
 3. Using keyboard to move the cursor for quick small cursor movements